LaTocha Scott: 1991–1992: Xscape beginnings

-1993-1999: R&B success
+1993–1999: Xscape albums

 The group released their debut album, Hummin' Comin' at 'Cha on October 12, 1993.
 The album peaked at number seventeen on the U.S. Billboard 200 and number three on the Top R&B Albums chart.
 It was a critical and commercial success, certified platinum within a year, and launched two hit singles.
 The two lead singles, "Just Kickin' It" and "Understanding", both entered the top 10 on the Billboard Hot 100 and peaked at number one on the Hot R&B/Hip-Hop Songs chart.
 The follow-up singles, "Love on My Mind" and "Tonight", did not achieve the same success.
 The group later appeared on The Mask soundtrack and the soundtrack for the 1995 film Panther, featuring the single "Freedom", a female group that featured her younger sister Tamika.

 Xscape released their second studio album, Off the Hook, in 1995.
 Much of the album's production was by Jermaine Dupri and featured guest vocals from MC Lyte.
 Four singles were released.
-"Feel So Good" and "Who Can I Run To" peaked at #32 and #8 on the Billboard Hot 100 chart respectively.
+"Feel So Good" and "Who Can I Run To" peaked at No. 32 and No. 8 on the Billboard Hot 100 chart respectively.
 The latter release, "Can't Hang/Do You Want To", was a joint single and reached the top ten of the Billboard R&B charts.
 "Off the Hook" was certified platinum in 1995.
 In 1996, the group was featured on MC Lyte's single "Keep On, Keepin' On", which appeared on the Sunset Park soundtrack.
 The single reached the top 10 on the Billboard Hot 100 chart.
 In 1997, as the group's popularity grew, they appeared on the soundtracks of the films Love Jones and Soul Food.

 In 1997, the group found new management and released their third studio album, Traces of My Lipstick in 1998.
 The album entered the Billboard 200 at number 28, and featured top 10 hits "The Arms of the One Who Loves You" and "My Little Secret", which Scott co-wrote with Jermaine Dupri, earning the pair an ASCAP Rhythm and Soul Music Award.
-In early 1998, Xscape was featured on the Keith Sweat-produced single, "Am I Dreamin'", by R&B newcomer group Ol' Skool only Scott, Cottle and Burruss appeared on this track (excluding her sister Tamika, who appears and in the music video).

-1999-2005: Xscape disbandment

-The dynamic of the group had changed by the third album, which led to Scott leaving the group in 1999 to pursue a solo career.
-Subsequently, the group went on hiatus.
-An attempt at a fourth album was made in 2004 but the project was scrapped due to a lack of promotion.
+Scott left Xscape in 1999 to pursue a solo career.